 Related Reading: 5 Theatre Marketing Strategies That Help Increase Revenue

 Creating secondary spend opportunities

-One of the most overlooked and opportunistic ways for arts organizations to build revenue is by maximizing ways for existing patrons to spend more money.
-Adding online upsells that let committed patrons deepen their experience is a great way to maximize revenue through secondary spend before show day.
-Think about upselling:
+One of the most overlooked and effective ways for arts organisations to build revenue is by maximizing ways for existing patrons to spend more money.
+Adding online upsells that let committed patrons deepen their experience is a great way to maximise revenue through secondary spend before show day.
+Think about offering:

 - Food and drinks